jordan-s-ramirez/finance-web-app/README.md

 # Finance Web Application

 ## About
-This is a finance web applicaiton that helps users break down their paycheck
+This is a finance web applicaiton that helps users breakdown their paycheck

 ## Features
 * Visualize Income Projections post tax